-This can happen if you used iMessage on your iPhone and then transferred your SIM card or phone number to a non-Apple phone.
+This can happen if you used iMessage on your iPhone and then transferred your SIM card or phone number to a non-Apple phone (like an Android, Windows, or BlackBerry phone).
 If you didn't turn off or deactivate iMessage before switching to a non-Apple phone, other iOS devices will still try to use iMessage to send text messages to your phone number.
-Follow the appropriate steps below to resolve the issue.
-If you can't send someone a text who used to have an iPhone, having them follow these steps should resolve the issue.

 If you still have your iPhone

 - Put the SIM card you transferred from your iPhone back into your iPhone.

 - Make sure that you're connected to a cellular data network (such as 3G or LTE).

 - Tap Settings > Messages and turn off iMessage.